Fast Food! DIY Instant Veggie Garden: Part 1

 Choose a box that has holes already.
 Bean & corn boxes are fantastic choices (20cm deep) or broccoli if you want a 30cm deep one.

-- A suitable quantity of potting mix (I make my own – you can use my easy DIY recipe or a mix you are happy with but I suggest you include suitable soil food like I do).
+- A suitable quantity of potting mix (I make my own).
+You can use my easy DIY recipe but I suggest you include suitable soil food like I do, so your plants are off to a healthy start.

 Watering can with liquid or powdered seaweed and about 1 tablespoon of molasses to feed the soil microbes.